Żupan: Derivation

-After the partition of Ukraine in 1663 (The Ruin), the inhabitants of Left Bank Ukraine continued to wear żupan, the name transliterated into жупан, and also adopted the kontusz from their Right Bank counterparts as part of their dress, and therefore żupan was worn by Ukrainian nobility, wealthy merchants, cossacks, wealthier peasants and town dwellers.
+After the partition of Ukraine in 1663 (The Ruin), the inhabitants of Left Bank Ukraine continued to wear the żupan, the name transliterated into жупан, and also adopted the kontusz from their Right Bank counterparts as part of their dress, and therefore żupan was worn by Ukrainian nobility, wealthy merchants, cossacks, wealthier peasants and town dwellers.

 Development

+Żupan, Polish–Lithuanian Commonwealth, 18th century.

 During the 16th century the żupan was a popular male costume worn in the territory of the Polish Kingdom and Grand Duchy of Lithuania, these being after 1569 the Polish–Lithuanian Commonwealth.
 Males of all social classes wore it, although only those of the nobility (szlachta) were made of the most expensive and colorful textiles, whilst sumptuary laws and expense restricted the colors and richness of the constituent textiles of żupan of men of lesser social class.
 The earliest known mention of żupan was in 1393, and the costume gradually was adopted during the 16th century as the customary national garment for men, first by nobility and later by the lesser social classes.

 The żupan was a long, robe-like, long-sleeved garment that opened and closed in the front with a row of buttons.
 Later these buttons were frequently decorative buttons denominated "guzy".
 Since the 1570s the garment also had a collar.
 This basic design did not change except for the size and cut of the collar, and the kind of composing fabric.
 Until the 1660s the collars were tall, and then gradually they were shortened and their corners rounded and framed an opening.
 At first the żupan served as an outer garment and was made from sturdy cloth or wool, was often lined with fur, and was worn with a belt from which nobility hung a sword.
 Nobles and the affluent, such as merchants, wore it underneath customary outer garments like the bekiesza, delia, ferezja, szuba, and burka.
 Gradually the garment was made lighter for wear underneath the kontusz, while the belt became a colorful affair that was worn over the kontusz.
 In case of poorer nobles and men of lesser social class it remained an outer garment until its abandonment, while affluent burghers wore it as an inner garment along with the kontusz and other outer garments, in the fashion of nobility.

-In Polish military use both cavalry and infantry wore the żupan as the sole outer garment.
+In Polish military use both cavalry and infantry wore a żupan as the sole outer garment.
 Polish heavy cavalry (hussars) and medial cavalry (pancerni) wore it immediately beneath armor.
 A padded iteration derived from Central Asian custom was perhaps denominated an "arming coat"; an example of this is in the Polish Army Museum.
 The common, shorter, iteration for cavalry was denominated the "żupanik".

 After the 1680s the żupan was customarily worn beneath a kontusz, and in such combination the two garments became the customary attire for Ukrainian cossacks and the Polish national costume for men until the mid-19th century.